lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

 ---
-title: "I am a Consultant, Advisor and Coach with a passion for the Ocean and I help CEOs, Entrepreneurs and Philanthropists multiply their personal impact on Ocean Sustainability and Decarbonisation."
+title: "Consultant, Advisor and Coach with a passion for the Ocean.
+Helping CEOs, Entrepreneurs and Philanthropists multiply their personal impact on Ocean Sustainability."
 image: "images/google-profile-picture.png"
 description: "This is meta description."
 draft: false
 ---
+I am a Consultant, Advisor and Coach with a passion for the Ocean and I help CEOs, Entrepreneurs and Philanthropists multiply their personal impact on Ocean Sustainability and Decarbonisation.
 I help them

-- gain clarity of intentions,
+- gain clarity of intentions
-- discover their unique individual approach to sustainability and
+- discover their unique individual approach to sustainability
 - uncover their ability to multiply their impact.

 I bring them integrity, transparency and out-of-the-box thinking.

 I work One-to-One with individual clients and run Sustainability Mastermind Groups.

-##Who is Leonardo##
+## Who is Leonardo

 I am a profoundly curious creative thinker with a bias for action.
 I always ask myself Why-What-How: _“Why things are how they are, what can we do to change them for the better, how can we take action now?“_